This release comes outfitted with a spectacular array of fascinating extras and the best transfer of the film to date.

-Shout! has refurbished this camp dud with a beautiful and informative new home-video release that should be catnip to the Fangoria-reading nerd.
+Shout! has refurbished this camp dud with a beautiful and informative new home-video release.

 Even the inimitable Tony Todd doesn’t escape unscathed in this dubious reimagining of George A. Romero’s original horror masterpiece.